SamerAlkhodary/go-kit-code-generator/readme.md

 The program needs dep to download all the packages needed in the code

 ## How to use:
-1.Compile the code using this command
+1. Compile the code using this command
 ```
 go build -o go-gen
 ```
-2.Run the shell code
+2. Run the shell code
 ```
 ./gen.bash